Pyaar Kii Ye Ek Kahaani: One year later

-At this crucial point, Piya regains her memory and gets reunited with Abhay.
+At this crucial point, Piya regains her memory and reunites with Abhay.
 However, he worries about her safety, so they tell nobody about their relationship.
 Alina, Jeh's sister, falls in love with Abhay, and he agrees to be with her only to shield Piya.
 Now Mathili is back and casts a spell on Haseena, compelling her to kill Tanushree and uses her body to hide her presence.
 When Abhay and Alina are looking for a magical potion, he tells her about his past.
 A clash takes place between Haseena and Dipanita leading Piya to learn the truth about Khuranas.
 The vampires and werewolves fight and Mathili uses the opportunity and takes Haseena's form to put a spell on Abhay.
 In Mount College's Halloween Party, Abhay tries to kill Piya by drinking her blood under the spell but emerges from the spell in time.
 Mathili impersonates Piya to locate the magical potion.
 Another clash takes place, during which Haseena kills Dipanita Mathili bites Panchi.
 Abhay saves Piya from Mathili's spell and Jeh murders Abhay.
 Chand and Haseena take Abhay's body back to their home.
 They need the potion to save Abhay within twelve hours.
 The clan leader sends some vampires over to extract Abhay's soul and use it to gain more power.
 The vampires make a symbolic formation and perform black magic on Abhay.
 Chand and Haseena suspect there's something wrong with the ritual and go to Arnab.
 He tells them the truth about the symbology.
 Piya tries to find the magical potion with the help of clues given by Abhay and Piya and Alina succeed in saving Abhay.

 The vampires imprison Chand, Haseena and Arnab.
 Jeh, along with Maithli, enters the Raichands' house.
 He frees Chand and Haseena and helps them save Abhay.
-Now, Abhay turns into a human being with the help of the potion and Maithili is killed by vampires after she and Siddharth get exposed.
+Now, Abhay turns into a human being with the help of the potion and Maithili is killed by vampires after she and Siddharth are exposed.
 Arnab asks the vampire to let him see his family one last time.
 He sees them without meeting them and realizes her love for Madhu and is then taken away by the vampire.
 Abhay and Piya go to hospital to save Panchi but Abhay, now a human being, is unable to save her leading to her death.
-Piya informs Misha about she and Abhay leaving Dehradun to start new beginning.
+Piya informs Misha about she and Abhay leaving Dehradun for a new beginning.